 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.

 - A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

 During your procedure:

-- Caregivers will make a small incision in your groin to see the femoral artery.
+- Healthcare providers will make a small incision in your groin to see the femoral artery.
 Dye may be put in the artery to make the blocked area show up better.
-Caregivers will then make a small incision in the artery and use small tools to separate the plaque from the blood vessel wall.
+Healthcare providers will then make a small incision in the artery and use small tools to separate the plaque from the blood vessel wall.
 When the end of the artery blockage is reached, the plaque is cut and removed from the artery.
 Dye is again put into the artery and pictures are taken to make sure the plaque was completely removed.
 Angioplasty may then be done and a stent placed inside the artery.
 The incisions will be closed with stitches or staples and covered with tight pressure bandages.

 After your procedure:

 - You will be taken to a room where you can rest.
-Caregivers will watch you closely for any problems.
+Healthcare providers will watch you closely for any problems.
 Later, you will be taken to your hospital room, or you may be able to go home.
 A bandage may cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.

 - Antinausea medicine: This medicine may be given to calm your stomach and to help prevent vomiting.